COVID-19 Accommodation Request

 - Hypertension or high blood pressure

 - Immunocompromised state (weakened immune system) from blood or bone marrow transplant, immune deficiencies, HIV, use of corticosteroids, or use of other immune weakening medicines

 - Overweight (BMI > 25, but < 30)

 - Pulmonary fibrosis (having damaged or scarred lung tissues)

 A reasonable accommodation is any change or adjustment to employment duties or work environment that permits a person to perform the essential functions of their position.
 For example, a reasonable accommodation may include, but is not limited to, teleworking, using plexiglass or other barriers to ensure minimum distancing, providing personal protective gear, modifying schedules or moving workstations.
 Each request will be addressed on a case-by-case basis to determine whether an accommodation can be provided without causing an undue hardship on the operations of the College.
 To assist in the decision-making process, the College may request health-related information or documentation.
 The accommodation will be reviewed from time to time to determine whether it should be modified and whether the reason for the accommodation still exists.

-A student who is at higher risk should contact Disability Support Services at firstname.lastname@example.org to make appropriate arrangements for their coursework.
+Students who are or who might be at increased risk should contact Disability Support Services at firstname.lastname@example.org to make appropriate arrangements for their coursework.

-Faculty and staff who are at higher risk should complete the accommodation request form below.
+Faculty and staff who are or who might be at increased risk should complete the accommodation request form below.
 Please review the CDC guidelines for more information and contact Ed Hennessy, Employee Relations and Engagement Specialist, at email@example.com or 516.323.3028 if you have questions or concerns.